-- " Science Stream (Smjer) (elective courses 2, 2nd semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 4th semester, 2nd year) - " Teaching Stream (Smjer) (elective courses 2, 2nd semester, 1st year)
+- " Science Stream (Smjer) (elective courses 2, 2nd semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 4th semester, 2nd year)

-- 1. Show the role of literature in preserving the national identity of the autochthonous Croatian minority communities. - 2.
+- I. Show the role of literature in preserving the national identity of the autochthonous Croatian minority communities. - 2.
 Recognize the way in which the fundamental differences between certain minority communities reflect on literature. - 3.
 Analyze certain writers. - 4.
 Show the presence of certain literary genres in different minority communities and determine the causes of that situation.